gnosis/GECO/Proposals/Dapplets.md

 ### Project description

 Dapplets proposal improves the current web3 architecture by splitting web3 workflows into two groups: the “UX-focused” and the “Security-focused” and executes the latter workflows in the Signer’s secure environment.
 For usual Dapps the architecture solves "UX vs. Security" trade-off and achieves both: UX and security.
-For existing legacy website it allows to define ethereum actions running in Signer even if the site has no web3 support at all.
+For existing legacy website it allows defining ethereum actions running in Signer even if the site has no web3 support at all.
 It means, now we can reach millions of users on sites like Twitter.

-More generally speaking, Dapplets proposal allows to set up an ethereum based incentivization layer on the top of existing web2 communities.
+More generally speaking, Dapplets proposal allows setting up an ethereum based incentivization layer on the top of existing web2 communities.

 Legacy site support makes the _Dapplets_ to the vehicle for mass adoption and creates this way an incentive for wallet devs to implement the standard.

-In particular, a dapplet integration with Gnosis-Safe will allow users to create Prediction Markets seamless in context of the website where the User is currently on.
+In particular, a dapplet integration with Gnosis-Safe will allow users to create Prediction Markets seamless in the context of the website where the User is currently on.
 For example, the User can join a Prediction Market about US election results or create a bet against some fake news _directly from the news site he or she is reading_ even if the news site has no web3 support at all.
-I have already discussed implementation details with Dmitry Bespalov.
+I have already discussed the implementation details with Dmitry Bespalov: it looks positive.

 ### Features

-As for now we are planning to create a browser plugin for injecting dapplet controls.
-We use WalletConnect to pair wallet and the browser.
-A dapplet description language (a Dapplet DSL) is to be defined, but will be a subset of HTML or Markdown or similar.
+As for now, we are planning to create a browser plugin for injecting dapplet controls.
+We use WalletConnect to pair the wallet and the browser.
+A dapplet description language (a Dapplet DSL) is to be defined but will be a subset of HTML or Markdown or similar.
 Dapplet Auditor Community planned to be a DAO or TCR.

 ### Team description

-*Dmitry Palchun (Ethernian)* - former java developer with more than 25 years experience.
+*Dmitry Palchun (Ethernian)* - former java developer with more than 25 years of experience.
 Since 2015 - an ethereum developer and architect.
 Implemented ethereum based PoC projects and researched blockchain business cases at Lufthansa.
 In 2017 created independently all contracts around Santiment ICO, token and subscriptions.
 [Active in Ethereum Magicians](https://ethereum-magicians.org/u/ethernian) forum.
 An author of Dappets proposal.
 Based in Hamburg.

 *Ralf Sturm (meekmocha)* - an experienced UI/UX designer.
-20+ years experience.
+20+ years of experience.
-UX tests and guidance for Olympus audio recorder, UX/UI for interactive GPS driven outdoor games, UI/UX for Jabber-based messenger, various network game designs since 1999, UX/UI for Cycosmos (pre Facebook).
+UX tests and guidance for Olympus audio recorder, UX/UI for interactive GPS driven outdoor games, UI/UX for Jabber-based messenger, various network game designs since 1999, UX/UI for Cycosmos (pre-Facebook).
 DJ and musician.
 Based in Hamburg.

 *Alexander Sakhaev* - fullstack developer at SkillUnion.
-Implemented a Dapplets PoC at ETHParis hackaton in Paris, as well as various pre-Dapplets experimentations like Metamask forking & hacking.
-3+ years experience.
+Implemented a Dapplets PoC at ETHParis hackathon in Paris, as well as various pre-Dapplets experimentations like Metamask forking & hacking.
+3+ years of experience.
 Based in St.Petersburg.

 *Andrey Chukhonin* - fullstack developer at SkillUnion.
 A lot of industrial ERP integrations with 10+ years of experience.